blue-yonder/devpi-builder/README.rst

       requirements          requirements.txt style file specifying which project versions to package.
-      index                 The index to upload the packaged software to. user                  The user to log in as. password              Password of the user.
+      index                 The index to upload the packaged software to.

     optional arguments:
-      -h, --help            show this help message and exit --blacklist BLACKLIST
+      -h, --help            show this help message and exit --user                The user to log in as.
+      --password            Password of the user.
+      --blacklist BLACKLIST
                             Packages matched by this requirements.txt style file will never be build.